Who can apply for a visitor parking permit?

-Conditions of use for visitor parking permits
+Conditions of use for successful applicants

 - The permit must be clearly visible on the left-hand side of the front dash of the vehicle.